 More than ever, successful electric cooperatives must identify change as a key to survival and reinvent themselves as flexible organizations capable of quickly responding to market forces and customer demand.
-NRECA's National Consulting Group (NCG) knows how to help you prepare to meet the challenges of today's environment and deliver the superior services your members demand.
+NRECA knows how to help you prepare to meet the challenges of today's environment and deliver the superior services your members demand.
 In our experience working with successful co-ops across the country, strategic planning is the key to success.

-Our approach to strategic planning has been refined over the past 20 years and combines the best methodologies in the industry with practical approaches to implementation and decades of hands-on experience.
-To help co-ops through the strategic planning process, NRECA's National Consulting Group brings a team of practitioners and professionals from the broader NRECA family, the co-op network at large, as well as the best that the vendor community has to offer, to provide the following key areas of service to NRECA members:
+Our approach to strategic planning has been refined over the past 30 years and combines the best methodologies in the industry with practical approaches to implementation and decades of hands-on experience.
+To help co-ops through the strategic planning process, we bring a team of practitioners and professionals from the broader NRECA family, the co-op network at large, as well as the best that the vendor community has to offer, to provide the following key areas of service to NRECA members:

 Discovery and Research

 Successful strategic planning is critically dependent upon establishing a baseline understanding of your co-op's membership, competitors and employee population.
 NRECA recommends co-ops combine the use of credible secondary research with well-structured primary research activities.
 Whether you take advantage of NRECA's Market Research Group, resources available via your statewide network, or local vendors who deliver a credible product, gathering pertinent information is an ongoing facet of effective strategic planning.

 The next crucial step is conducting a formal analysis of the data.
 As part of establishing this baseline understanding, your existing technical foundation, business process linkages, and the general challenges, trends and opportunities that exist within your service territory must be analyzed and reviewed.
 Whether you undertake this activity with existing cooperative staff or with the assistance of outside subject matter experts, analysis is a critical and ongoing part of effective strategic planning.